Darkshines44/CMC_API/README.md

 # CMC_API
-Grabs live information from CMC API
+Grabs live information from CMC API (v2 api which will stop being active on Dec 4th)